SAP-archive/teched2021-DEV161/exercises/exC/README.md

 Add "Duration" as a label using the "Label text" property.

 Click the "Option list" property on the right.
-Use the dialog (use the "Add another value" link) to add three values and labels for each.
+Use the dialog (use the "Add another value" link) to add three values and labels for each (like "1 day" and 1, "2 days" and 2, ...).).
 It looks like this:

 ![](/exercises/exC/images/UX_15.png)